LambdaTest/mocha-selenium-sample/README.md

 });

 ```
-Now that we have a first script ready.
+Now we have a first script ready.
 Let us specify the capabilituies to run the script on LambdaTest cloud-based Selenium Grid.
 ```
 LT_USERNAME = process.env.LT_USERNAME || "<your username>";
 LT_ACCESS_KEY = process.env.LT_ACCESS_KEY || "<your accessKey>";